Prepared Meals Community Grant Application

 • Monthly reporting is required on the following metrics via online form submission:

-• Number of meals prepared
+• Number of meals prepared/received

 • Number of meals distributed